Montasser AlDe'emeh

 Montasser AlDe'emeh (Arabic: مُنْتَصِر يُوسُف عَلِيّ الدَّعْمِيّ, romanized: Muntaṣir Yūsuf ʿAliyy ad-Daʿmiyy; Jordan, April 8, 1989) is a Belgian academic.

 Biography

-Montasser's parents were both born in Mandatory Palestine.
-In 1948, his family fled from Sabbarin, a village in the subdistrict of Haifa that was depopulated during the Nakba.
+Montasser's parents and grandparents were both born in Mandatory Palestine.
+In 1948, his family fled from Sabbarin, a village in the subdistrict of Haifa that was depopulated and destroyed during the Nakba.
 The family ended up in the Nur Shams and Far'a refugee camps, in the northern part of the West Bank.
 During the Six-Day War in 1967, his family fled to Jordan.
-In 1991, two-year-old Montasser, arrived in Molenbeek-Saint-Jean.
+Montasser Alde'emeh was born in a Palestinian refugee camp in Russeifa, near Zarqa, which was at the time a stronghold of Palestinian commandos, known as the Palestinian fedayeen.
+In the early 1990s, the AlDe'emeh family moved to a poor neighbourhood in Molenbeek-Saint-Jean, before later relocating to Asse in Flemish Brabant and eventually settling in Baardegem, East Flanders, where Montasser grew up as a child.
+During the Second Intifada, one of his cousins was shot dead by Israeli soldiers while returning from the Arab American University of Jenin.
+In February 2024, another cousin was killed by the Israeli military.
+He was an officer in the security services of the Palestinian Authority and was buried with military honours.

 Education

 In 2011, Montasser graduated cum laude from the KU Leuven with a Bachelor of Arts degree in Language and Area Studies: Arabic and Islamic studies.
 In 2012, Montasser obtained a master's degree in Language and Area studies: Arabic and Islamic Studies (Magna cum laude) from the same university.
 During the academic year 2019/20, he continued his studies and research in the United Kingdom, where he obtained a postgraduate diploma with distinction from SOAS University of London.
 In 2025, he was awarded a Master of Philosophy with distinction from Trinity College Dublin.